binarynoir/NoirWatch/README.md

 - [x] Send notifications via Pushover
 - [x] Send notifications via native desktop notifications (macOS, Linux, Windows)
 - [x] Run as a background service
+- [x] Run a custom script on change detection
-- [ ] Run the check a specific number of times and then exit
+- [x] Run the check a specific number of times and then exit
+- [x] Robust configuration using JSON which includes per URL options
 - [ ] Output change averages for all urls
 - [ ] Add averages to notifications
 - [ ] Full historical average change report